 Now while these are all the products that you’re going to need, I’ll also show you some other products that you might already own and you could use as well.

-And before we begin here are a few safety tips.
+And before we begin on how to solder wires here are a few safety tips:

 - Always use safety glasses so if the solder pops or splashes it won’t get in your eyes.

 - And although it’s common sense soldering irons get hot, so you don’t want to touch them and you don’t want to lay the tip down on anything cause it’ll burn.

 - Want to make sure you pay attention to where you’re soldering and don’t solder near flammable materials and also if you are soldering inside a car or something you don’t want the hot solder to drip onto the carpeting and start a fire.

 - So always slide something non-flammable underneath that if the solder drips down it’ll drip on this instead.